-Only good chance and the long fall with high temperatures made it possible to have seeds of this Allium, which most often gets ‘frosted’ before the maturation.
+Only in years with a warm/long fall it is possible to have seeds of this Allium, which most often gets ‘frosted’ before the maturation.

 The pink flowers with exerted stamens in bright clusters are ageing to purple and remain beautiful even after drying out.
 The fine, grassy looking foliage will also take nice russet shades after the weather turns cold.

 Germination: seeds should be sown, given 3-4 weeks of cold and then will germinate at warm.